zuoyl/tls/tlang/compiler/Parser/README.md

 	implement like that.
 	the current method is following.
 	1.edit the grammar.txt to add/modify/delete grammar
-	2.use the TParser/TGrammar class to generate the status tansfer table 3.the Lexer/Parser class use the table to parse
+	2.use the Grammar class to generate the state table used by parser 3.the Lexer/Parser class use the table to parse